A large part of our work is to implement, supervise and enforce international standards and regulations in the UK.

 - discuss issues of common interest

-EU and international regulatory policy and standards, and their implementation, supervision and enforcement in the UK, are integral to our remit.
-We work to achieve effective, proportionate and consistent European and international standards in relation to issues within our remit.
+Such and international regulatory policy and standards, and their implementation, supervision and enforcement in the UK, are integral to our remit.
+We work to achieve effective, proportionate and consistent standards in relation to issues within our remit.
 These issues include conduct, consumer protection, market integrity, competition and relevant prudential issues.

 We devote significant time and resources to international engagement, to the work of global standard setters and other global bodies.